2acoin/2acoin-docs/api/rpc-api-error-conditions.md

 * The blocks count given is less than 1
 * The blockindex given is less than 1

-For more info on the exact error, check your walletd.log or console window.
+For more info on the exact error, check your 2acoin-service.log or console window.

 **Solution:**
-Check the api-docs for examples on how to use the method you are toying with, to help determine what parameter is invalid.
+Check the api-docs for examples on how to use the method you are trying to us, to help determine what parameter is invalid.

 ## OBJECT_NOT_FOUND / Object not found
 >**Possible Alternative Error:**
 > -

+**Description:**
-**Description:** -
+-

+**Solution:**
-**Solution:** -
+-

 ## WALLET_NOT_FOUND / Requested wallet not found
 >**Possible Alternative Error:**